Cypressor/isupervision/README.md

 ### Troubles with filling in the assistant name at project creation:
 Be sure to add the full name of the assistant, wich is not the username.
 It consists of "FirstName" + " " + "LastName".
-If you don't know the name of the account you are using, click on the "Abbrechen"-Button, then it should fill in automatically.
+If you don't know the name of the account you are using, click on the "Abbrechen"-Button,  then the name should be filled in automatically.
-If it doesn't work,log in  with the admin account and take a look at the "Assistenten" tab.
+Additionally, you can log in  with the admin account and take a look at the "Assistenten" tab.
 The application has been designed like this, because in a real world application a user would surely always know his full name.